dentoyan/yloader/README.md

 # Yahoo Stock quote loader #

-Pull stock data from yahoo finance website into a sqlite3 database.
+Pull stock data from yahoo finance into a sqlite3 database.

 ## Features ##